jdaw1/placemat/Documentation/PackingStyles.md

 The user has much control, but the default is also good.
 Unless there is a compelling need to change things, users are encouraged to take the easy course of letting the defaults do their work.

-The user specifies an array, `PackingStyles`, which is a list of packing styles.
+The user specifies an array, `PackingStyles`, which is a list of generic packing styles.
 In turn each style from the list is taken, and each allowed variation is tested.
 Broadly, if a later-tested style allows a larger radius than the current best, then the old best is replaced by this better style.